 Pulling back the curtain on the Universe

-When it is launched in 2018, the James Webb Space Telescope will be able to look further back in time than we have ever seen.
+When it is launched, the James Webb Space Telescope will be able to look further back in time than we have ever seen.
 Dan Falk reports.

 I’m standing in the second-floor viewing gallery in Building 29 at NASA’s Goddard Space Flight Centre, just outside Washington DC.
 On the other side of the enormous plate-glass window is the facility’s giant “clean room”, one of the largest in the world.